A proud member of

 Guidance supporting schools to teach their pupils how to stay safe online, within new and existing school subjects.

-This booklet offers some simple guidance about the risks your child might face online, some advice about what you can do to keep them safe, and where you can go for more help and support.
+This booklet offers some simple guidance about the risks your child might face online, advice about what you can do to keep them safe, and where you can go for more help and support.

 Online Gaming Information for Parents

 Online games are played using a computer console, and generally over the internet, using a mobile device or via an application.
 Online games often allow players (gamers) the ability to communicate with other ‘gamers’ online.
 There are a huge variety of games available.
+Whilst we recognise gaming can be a fabulous method of linking up with friends and family, a source of entertainment and can facilitate development of communication skills and teamwork; online gaming can also post technological, social and mental health risks to gamers.

 PEGI Ratings